 Nathan is a third generation Vermonter from Randolph, VT.
 He holds a B.S in Mechanical Engineering from Norwich University where he also played on the men's soccer team.
 After graduation, Nathan spent two years as a design and development engineer before leaving to apprentice with Ben Falk, an ecological designer in Central Vermont.
 Upon completion of the apprenticeship Nathan worked full-time gaining substantial experience in broad-acre crop implementation and management.
 Nathan also holds many years experience in the specialty food manufacturing industry as both a production assistant and facility engineer, which has given him a unique perspective on the nuances of food and wellness certifications and safety.
 After a brief stint working for Green Leaf Organics, a medical cannabis grower in California, he returned to Vermont to begin establishing the Hillside Botanicals farm on the land that raised him.
 In his spare time (what's that?), Nathan enjoys skiing, jumping into some pick-up soccer, and live music.

 Joe grew up as a Navy brat and subsequently lived all over the United States and even abroad.
 He had a successful soccer career being named MVP at Norwich University twice and playing at the semi-pro level for F.C United in Colorado.
 He graduated Norwich with a degree in Biochemistry and a minor in Biology in 2014.
 He spent a few years in labs in the environmental testing and medical field before finding his passion in cannabis cultivation and extraction.
 Joe got his start in California as a caregiver and quickly found his niche in extraction, doubling the efficiency and improving the quality of the oil using his scientific background.
+Joe is also a certified EMT and volunteers on a local rescue.
 Joe’s passions outside of work are writing, mountain top views, swimming, cliff diving, and looking for new adventures.